 Looking for alternatives to Upwork?

-Luckily for all of us, there are lots of high-quality, lesser-known freelance job sites that focus on quality versus cost.
+Luckily for all of us, there are lots of high-quality, lesser-known contract or remote job sites that focus on quality over cost.
 Here are a few I've found that I hope you'll also enjoy:

 (Disclaimer: I'm in marketing, so these are skewed for marketers.
 If you're looking for developer sites, check out Bonsai's list here.)